Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Experiments

-\textbf{Implementation details.} Consistent with previous research works~\cite{r1-onevision,liu2025noisyrollout,openvlthinker}, we select \texttt{Qwen2.5-VL-7B-Instruct} as the initialization for our \textit{base} policy model.
+\textbf{Implementation details.} Consistent with previous research works~\citep{r1-onevision,liu2025noisyrollout,openvlthinker}, we select \texttt{Qwen2.5-VL-7B-Instruct} as the initialization for our \textit{base} policy model.
 This foundation model possesses strong and robust capability on various multi-modal tasks that is particularly conducive to RL fine-tuning.
-Following the practice in~\cite{liu2025understanding}, we eliminate the KL divergence regularization term associated with the reference model in the GRPO (see Eq.\ref{eq:grpo}) to further broaden the solution space and support exploratory policy updates.
-Meanwhile, the vision encoder module remains frozen during post-training to preserve stability and reduce trainable parameters, as advocated by~\cite{meng2025mm}.
+Following the practice in~\citep{liu2025understanding}, we eliminate the KL divergence regularization term associated with the reference model in the GRPO (see Eq.\ref{eq:grpo}) to further broaden the solution space and support exploratory policy updates.
+Meanwhile, the vision encoder module remains frozen during post-training to preserve stability and reduce trainable parameters, as advocated by~\citep{meng2025mm}.
 All other RL settings are inherited from the EasyR1's default hyper-parameters: a global batch size of $128$, a rollout batch size of $512$, a rollout temperature of $1.0$, and a learning rate of $1\text{e}{-}6$.
 Training is conducted over $15$ and $30$ episodes (also $60$ and $30$ optimization steps) on two-stage training, respectively.
 All experiments are conducted on $8\times$A100-80G GPUs.

-\textbf{Comparison with previous work.} As shown in Tab.~\ref{tab:main_result_vista_verse} and Tab.~\ref{tab:main_result_vision}, despite being trained on the only 2K moderate difficulty level data, our method has demonstrated strong out-of-domain generalization, achieving 74.0\% on MathVista, 53.0\% on MathVerse and 30.0\% on MathVision.
-Encouragingly, by modestly extending our post-training with more 0.6K moderate and hard difficulty level (but \textit{not} unsolvable) mixture data, our model shows a steady performance gain, rising from 53.0\% to 55.3\% on MathVerse and from 30.0\% to 31.7\% on MathVision.
+\textbf{Comparison with previous work.} As shown in Tab.~\ref{tab:main_result_vista_verse} and Tab.~\ref{tab:main_result_vision}, despite being trained on the only 2.6K data, our method has demonstrated strong out-of-domain generalization, achieving 74.4\% on MathVista, 53.8\% on MathVerse and 31.3\% on MathVision.
 This achievement not only consistently surpass the performance of close-sourced GPT-4o, Gemini-1.5-Flash-002, but also outperforms some open-sourced models with far more parameters (\textit{e.g.}, LLaVA-NeXT-\textbf{34B}, InternVL2.5-\textbf{78B}-Instruct) than ours.